University of North Carolina at Chapel Hill student housing: Olde Campus Lower Quad

 Graham residence hall, built in 1924, is located on Country Club Rd.
 Graham is all-male and hosts about 90 residents on three floors.
-Graham has corridor-style hallways, two stairwells, a kitchen with an ice machine, a TV room, lounges, a recreation room, and vending machines.
-The building is equipped with smoke detectors, alarms and central air-conditioning.
-Aycock and Graham residence halls are connected by lounges and a breezeway.
+McClinton and Graham residence halls are connected by lounges and a breezeway.

-Graham was named for John Washington Graham (1838–1928) of the Class of 1857.
+Graham was named for John Washington Graham (1838–1928) of the class of 1857.
 He married Rebecca Cameron, the daughter of another prominent university supporter and North Carolina's largest slaveholder, Paul Cameron.
-In 1870-1871, he helped other Conservatives impeach and convict Republican governor W. W. Holden for using the militia to stop Ku Klux Klan violence.
-He served as a trustee of the university from 1876 until his death in 1928.
+In 1870–1871, he helped other Conservatives impeach and convict Republican governor W. W. Holden for using the militia to stop Ku Klux Klan violence.
+He served as a trustee of the university from 1876 until he died in 1928.